OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   or :code:`tap`.

 --dhcp-option args
-  Set additional network settings via DHCP.
-On Windows, this is parsed by the ``tap-windows6`` or ``wintun`` driver.
-On other platforms these options can be picked up by an ``--up`` script or plug-in if it has been pushed by the OpenVPN server.
-The option will then be saved in the client's environment before the ``--up`` script is called, under the name :code:`foreign_option_{n}`.
+  Set additional network parameters on supported platforms.
+May be specified on the client or pushed from the server.
+On Windows these options are handled by the ``tap-windows6`` driver by default or directly by OpenVPN if dhcp is disabled or the ``wintun`` driver is in use.
+The ``OpenVPN for Android`` client also handles them internally.

+  On all other platforms these options are only saved in the client's environment under the name :code:`foreign_options_{n}` before the ``--up`` script is called.
+A plugin or an ``--up`` script must be used to pick up and interpret these as required.
+Many Linux distributions include such scripts and some third-party user interfaces such as tunnelblick also come with scripts that process these options.

   Valid syntax:
   ::